ninja12445/Coffee-Shop-Management-System-/backend/Readme.md

 - redesign the color

 what need to be replace ?
 - the text section in black (unfinished work) okay might update in a day or two
+- Focus on first four features in next one week.